Weapons Technician - Land

 Weapons Technicians maintain and repair weapons, weapons systems and ancillary equipment.
-They are members of the Electrical and Mechanical Engineering Branch of the Canadian Forces.
+They are members of the Corps of Royal Canadian Electrical and Mechanical Engineers.
 They also are responsible for the maintenance and repair of miscellaneous equipment such as scales, hydraulic lifts, locks and security containers, personal flotation devices, rebreathers, and equipment for heating, cooking and lighting in the field.

 Weapons Technicians are primarily responsible for the maintenance and repair of the following equipment: